blueteam0ps/AllthingsTimesketch/README.md

 5. Node-RED will watch for new files into the /cases/processor folder and it will kick off the flow

 ![Node-RED Flow in Action](https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/doco/NR1.png?raw=true)

+Planned Improvements
+1. Zip file integrity validation
+2. Dialog box to enter timesketch auth details so the token can be created at the start
+3. Add flow branching to cater for E01 , Raw and VHDs
+4. Notification of success and failures

 <h2>Bulk Upload Automated Handling</h2>
 Following shell script can be used on the processing server to automate the following tasks once a zip file gets uploaded.